-The SCBBO has set up a grant notification distribution list that includes over 340 individual contacts that receive correspondence through ConstantContact on timely updates from the office.
-Any questions pertaining to broadband in the State can be sent to broadband@ors.sc.gov, which is monitored Monday through Friday during normal business hours by 7 full-time staff members within the ORS.
+The SCBBO has setup a grant notification distribution list which includes over 340 individual contacts that receive correspondence through ConstantContact on timely updates from the office.
+Any questions pertaining to broadband in the State can be sent to broadband@ors.sc.gov, which is monitored Monday through Friday during normal business hours by 7 fulltime staff members within the ORS.

 The SCBBO will also continue conducting presentations at conferences and technical trade shows.
-For example, the SCBBO has presented at the following conferences over the last year. focusing their engagement on local and regional partnerships:
+For example, the SCBBO has presented at the following conferences over the last year of time focusing their engagement on local and regional partnerships: